 Brad Bedortha begins his eighth full season as the women’s golf coach at Northern Arizona University.
 He took over in mid-semester during the spring of 2008, coaching the program over the final three tournaments of the season.

-Bedortha had served as the head men’s and women’s coach at Division II Ferris State University in Michigan beginning in 2000.
+Bedortha served as the head men and women’s coach at Division II Ferris State University in Michigan beginning in 2000.
 He was named the Division II National Coach of the Year after leading his women’s team to a fourth-place national finish in 2005.
-Overall, he led five Ferris State women’s teams into the national championships, finishing second in both 2004 and 2006 and third in 2007.
+Overall, he led five Ferris State women’s teams to the national championships, finishing second in both 2004 and 2006 and third in 2007.

 A native of Oregon, Bedortha worked at various golf clubs prior to joining the Ferris State staff including Bend Golf and Country Club and Sunriver Resort in Oregon, Desert Mountain Club in Scottsdale, Ariz., and Deer Run Country Club in Cincinnati, Ohio.
 He also worked with the Madison Golf Development Group.

-A 1990 graduate of Ferris State’s Professional Golf Management program, Bedortha returned to his alma mater in March 2000 after serving as the assistant golf professional at the Bend Golf and Country Club in Bend, Ore.
-He was an all-conference golfer as an undergraduate at Ferris and helped the Bulldogs win league titles in 1988 and 1989 under coach Ron English.
-A three-year FSU letterwinner, Bedortha recorded a career 79.9 stroke average and posted a personal career-best 78.0 average for the 1988 season.
+A 1990 graduate of Ferris State’s Professional Golf Management program, Bedortha was an all-conference golfer and three-year letterwinner as an undergraduate at Ferris and helped the Bulldogs win league titles in 1988 and 1989 under coach Ron English.

 Bedortha is the fourth coach in the history of the program.